-How do you plan to invest in long-term food sovereignty in NYC that moves away from the current investment in Emergency Food as a response to systemic and long term?
+How do you plan to invest in long-term food sovereignty in NYC that moves away from the current investment in Emergency Food as a response to systemic and long term food insecurity?

 When I was HPD Commissioner, I partnered with community residents and leaders to host a design competition for a new housing development in the Bronx.
 The result of that was Via Verde, the most healthy sustainable affordable housing in the city.
 This included a rooftop garden so residents can grow their own fruits and vegetables that they would use for meals.
 We should build upon this model so that residents have easy access to their food.